ziyoung/better-wilcom-docs/wilcom-docs/Decorative/specialty/Hand_stitch_effect.md

 ## To apply hand stitch effect...

-1Choose the object you want to apply the effect to or toggle on Hand Stitch effect before you start digitizing.
+1. Choose the object you want to apply the effect to or toggle on Hand Stitch effect before you start digitizing.
 It can be applied to satin, tatami, run, backstitch, and other stitch types.

-2Click the Hand Stitch icon.
+2. Click the Hand Stitch icon.
 The effect is applied based on current settings.

 ![HandStitchEffect1.png](assets/HandStitchEffect1.png)

-3Right-click the Hand Stitch icon to access object properties.
+3. Right-click the Hand Stitch icon to access object properties.

 ![specialty00027.png](assets/specialty00027.png)

-4Adjust stitch roughness settings to diminish or exaggerate the effect:
+4. Adjust stitch roughness settings to diminish or exaggerate the effect:

 - In the Length field, enter a value between 0 and 5 to set stitch-length variation.
 ‘0’ indicates that no change is applied to current stitch settings.